Q: My cat has noticeable dandruff. Is this normal and is there anything I can do about it?

 Slow-feed bowls are available for those dogs who continuously eat too fast.
 These bowls containers dividers in the bowl, which then forces your dog to eat around them, slowing down the process.

-Wellness recently expanded our line of Small Breed food offerings, with the introduction of two new dry recipes and four new treats!
+Wellness offers a full line of food and treats for small breed dogs which you can browse, here.
 From healthy weight maintenance, to skin & coat support and smaller kibble sizes, there’s sure to be a dry recipe that’s just right for your petite pup!
-Pair it with one of our new Petite Treats, available in four tasty varieties!
+Pair it with some delicious Petite Treats soft or crunchy mini bites, available in four tasty varieties!